kizniche/Mycodo/docs/Supported-Actions.md

 Take a photo and send an email with it attached.

-Usage: Executing <strong>self.run_action("{ACTION_ID}")</strong> will take a photo and email it to the specified recipient(s) using the SMTP credentials in the system configuration.
+Usage: Executing <strong>self.run_action("ACTION_ID")</strong> will take a photo and email it to the specified recipient(s) using the SMTP credentials in the system configuration.
 Separate multiple recipients with commas.
 The body of the email will be the self-generated message.
-Executing <strong>self.run_action("{ACTION_ID}", value={"camera_id": "959019d1-c1fa-41fe-a554-7be3366a9c5b", "email_address": ["email1@email.com", "email2@email.com"], "message": "My message"})</strong> will capture a photo using the camera with the specified ID and send an email to the specified email(s) with message and attached photo.
+Executing <strong>self.run_action("ACTION_ID", value={"camera_id": "959019d1-c1fa-41fe-a554-7be3366a9c5b", "email_address": ["email1@email.com", "email2@email.com"], "message": "My message"})</strong> will capture a photo using the camera with the specified ID and send an email to the specified email(s) with message and attached photo.

 #### Options